Make Informed Decisions about your Health Care

-When it comes to making health care decisions, it is important for you to have useful information from trusted sources.
+When it comes to making healthcare decisions, it's important for you to have useful information from trusted sources.
 Orlando Health supports efforts to make hospital comparison data as available to the public as possible.
-We provide the following information as a service to you as you begin the journey of choosing health care services.
+We provide the following information as a service to you as you begin the journey of choosing healthcare services.

-1) AHCA - In the state of Florida, the Agency for Health Care Administration (AHCA) champions accessible, affordable, quality health care for all Floridians.
-Their consumer website includes performance data and information on selected medical conditions and procedures in Florida's short-term acute care hospitals and ambulatory (outpatient) surgery centers.
-Learn more at www.floridahealthstat.com.
+1) Agency for Health Care Administration (AHCA) – Here, you can find quality and performance information on specific conditions and procedures in Florida's short-term acute care facilities, hospitals and ambulatory (outpatient) surgery centers.

 Our Commitment to Regional Perinatal Intensive Care Center Standards

 Winnie Palmer Hospital for Women & Babies participates in the Florida Department of Health’s Regional Perinatal Intensive Care Centers (RPICC) Program.
 RPICC is a regionalized healthcare delivery system designed to deliver optimal medical care to high-risk pregnant women and a full range of neonatal intensive care services.
 Winnie Palmer Hospital annually participates in a comprehensive programmatic review to assure compliance with RPICC Program standards, rules, and contractual requirements.
 The nurse staffing component of this comprehensive review reflects Winnie Palmer Hospital’s achievement of nurse staffing goals.